ashirai/messenger/README.md

 # Messenger
 ![](http://realestatopia.com/images/messenger.jpg)

-This is a simple demo of web based messanger.
+This is a simple demo of a web based messanger.

 ## Technology Used
 - Angular.js 1.4.3